What is the Retina and Why is it Important?

 During a retinal exam and consultation, your doctor will perform a series of diagnostic procedures in order to evaluate the retina for any signs of disease or abnormality.
 These tests may include a visual field test, fluorescein angiography, fundus photography and more.

-At North Toronto Eye Specialists, our most precise, detailed retinal results are produced by the Cirrus OCT system.
+At North Toronto Eye Care, our most precise, detailed retinal results are produced by the Cirrus OCT system.
 Cirrus Optical Coherence Tomography (OCT) is an advanced testing system that allows your doctor to clearly see the inside of the eye to detect and treat a variety of conditions before they progress.
+This is a noninvasive imaging technology that allows for the evaluation and overall management of retinal disease.

 A detailed image of the eye is created with this system in order to visualize the thickness of the retina, macula and optic nerve and accurately detect any potential retinal problems in their earliest stages.